pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 - Delivering Unparalleled Value to Users: Regular releases can provide users with regular updates and improvements.
   These updates can include new features and essential bug fixes, thus enhancing the overall value delivered to the users.
-- Maximizing Deployment Efficiency: By releasing software at regular intervals, teams can align their activities with available resources and environments, ensuring optimal utilization.
-This leads to increased efficiency in the deployment process.
+- Resource Optimization: By releasing software at regular intervals, teams can align their activities with available resources and environments, ensuring optimal utilization.
+This leads to increased efficiency in the deployment process and reduces the risk of resource wastage.
 - Risk Management: Regular releases can help identify and fix issues early, reducing the risk of major failures that could affect users.
 - Feedback Cycle: Regular releases allow for quicker feedback cycles.
 This means that any issues or improvements